clongcurious1/adopt-a-shelter-pet-ver1/README.md

 - Read data from an external file (text, csv, JSON, etc.) and use that data in your application
 - Visualize data in a graph, chart, or other visual representation of data.
 I visualize the data from the .csv file as a Pandas data frame and as a horizontal bar chart.

+**SECTION 3: Perfect Pet Match Exercise**

+**Summary** – This section matches the pet adoption prerequisite values input by the user in Section 1 against the attributes of 100 pets stored as a list of dictionaries.

+**Method** – A csv file with 100 “dog” rows and columns of attributes is passed as a file object to DictReader(), converted to a list of dictionaries, and then the list is printed.
+The comparison of user prerequisites against dog attributes happens one key, one value at a time.
+The matching pet dictionaries and number of matching pets are printed to the screen.
+At the end, the user may – or may not – have any pet matches.
+It varies each time the program is run based on user input.

+**Special Instructions** – None.

+**Code Louisville Project Requirement(s) Met in this Section** -Create and call at least 3 functions or methods, at least one of which must return a value used elsewhere in your code.
+The build_user function is defined at the beginning of the program.
+This function returns an “owner” dictionary.
+The function is called in Section III and the return value is printed.